apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    Specifies the location of the certificate authority file against which the origin server will be verified.

+.. ts:cv:: CONFIG proxy.config.ssl.client.sni_policy STRING NULL
+   :overridable:

+   Indicate how the SNI value for the TLS connection to the origin is selected.
+By default it is `host` which means the host header field value is used for the SNI.
+If `remap` is specified, the remapped origin name is used for the SNI value.

 .. ts:cv:: CONFIG proxy.config.ssl.client.SSLv3 INT 0

    Enables (``1``) or disables (``0``) SSLv3 in the ATS client context.
 Disabled by default